 When this senior VP stopped focusing on what was being done “wrong” and started focusing on what was “right” in his one-on-one conversations, people started giving him compliments that they were learning from him.
 The real turning point came when he acknowledged that he really liked teaching people.
 Practicing the skill of “making people right”, he is now experiencing what it is to be a major player.
 And it’s a lot less stressful and a lot more fun than he had anticipated.

 RIGHT USE OF POWER

 Let’s be clear: in and of itself, power is neither good nor bad.
-Power is our inner strength, strength we can access and apply effectively-or ineffectively-to what we care about.
+Power is our inner strength, the strength we can access and apply effectively-or ineffectively-to what we care about.

 Self-confident high performers naturally demonstrate a balanced use of power.
 They neither under-use nor over-use their power.
 They overcome any lingering self-criticisms and focus on their purpose, rather than on seeking outside approval.
 They have faith in themselves, and they embrace their vulnerability.
 They step up to challenges, and they know how to handle self-doubt (see my article on The Silent Self-Doubt of Powerful Performers).
 They delegate to others in a way that allows others to use their power.

 When senior leaders wonder about whether they’re using their power well, I invite them to explore the following questions:

 - In this situation, am I using my power in a way that totally aligns with my purpose and values AND also creates the result I intended?

 - Am I using my power to make big enough requests of people so that we execute our plans effectively?